serverless-components/aws-iam-role/README.md

 stage: dev                          # (optional) serverless dashboard stage. default is dev.

 inputs:
-    service: lambda.amazonaws.com   # (required) service that assumes this role.
+    service: lambda.amazonaws.com   # (optoinal) service that assumes this role. default is lambda.amazonaws.com

-    policy:                         # (required) policy arn or document for this role.
+    # (optional) managed policy arn as a string, or inline policy statement as an array. default is the admin arn
-      arn: arn:aws::policy/xxx
+    policy: arn:aws:iam::aws:policy/AdministratorAccess
 ```

 You can also provide an inline policy document instead of a manged policy ARN: